-Alpha is an 11-week course that creates a space where people come and discuss life’s big questions in a friendly, open, and informal environment.
-Hundreds have attended Alpha at FAC over the last 20-plus years.
+Alpha is a course that creates a space where people come and discuss life’s big questions in a friendly, open, and informal environment.
+Hundreds of people have attended Alpha at FAC over the last 20+ years.
 But Alpha is bigger than FAC.

 The Alpha Story

 By way of some background, Alpha began at a church called Holy Trinity Brompton (HTB) in London in 1977, as a Bible study intended to teach and review the basics of Christianity within the church.
 In 1990, Nicky Gumbel took the course, after which he repositioned it as a course for those outside the church who had questions about the Christian faith.
 The number of people attending Alpha at HTB grew quickly into the hundreds and attracted the attention of other churches across denominations looking for ways to invite non-churchgoing people in their communities to explore big questions around faith in Jesus Christ.

 This led to the first Alpha conference in 1993 at HTB where over 1,000 church leaders attended to learn about Alpha.
 Alpha conferences were organized internationally and the original Alpha Film Series was filmed in 1994 to make it accessible to the widest possible audience.